neljson/Turtle-Trivia/README.md

 * The first player to get 5 questions correct will be declared the winner.
 * A draw will be determined if both users reached 5 correct answers at the same time.

+**Implemented Feautres**
+* Server will wait until two players (clients) are connected before game can proceed.
+The initial player to join will receive a broadcast message, indicating the game is waiting for a second player to join
+* Game will assign a player ID and prompt each user to enter their name
+* Players can enter "help" during the answer prompt if they forget the rules of the game
+* Players can quit at any time by entering "quit" in the answer prompt.
+The remaining player will be notified that the other player has disconnected.
+* Players will be notified of invalid responses and prompted to enter again
+* After each round of questions, the server will broadcast the current game score of each player as well as the correct answer to the previous question
+* Upon a win or tie, each player will be notified of the winner.
+* Game will prompt each player if they wish to play again.
+* If both players consent, game will restart.
+* If one player consents and the other wishes to exit, the game will notify the remaining player that it is waiting for a new player to join.
+When a new player has joined, the game will restart.

+**Future iterations/Improvements**
+* The biggest limitation to the game is the amount of questions in the question bank (20 questions) and the scope of the questions (turtle/tortoise only)
+* The scope of the questions was far too narrow and limited my ability to create enough unique questions should the game go longer than anticipated for both players.
+In retrospect, the scope and subject matter of the trivia questions should be broadened.

 **Technologies used:**
 * Python